 Monroe Township is located in the northeast corner of Gloucester County.
 Early history refers to this as one of the “pine townships” because of the abundance of pine timber in the area.
 The area is drained on the east by Four Mile Branch and Squankum Branch of the Great Egg Harbor River, on the south by Whitehall and Hospitality Branches and Scotland Run.

 Williamstown is surrounded by Cecil, Cross Keys, Downer, New Brooklyn, Robanna and Victory Lakes.
-Present population is approximately 17,500.
+Present population is approximately 36,129.

 The Lenni-Lenape Indians, a member of the Delaware Tribe, hunted the woods and fished the streams in early times.
 Little opposition was given the white man when he settled here.
-The first settlement now know as Williamstown was called “Squankum”, an Indian name meaning, “Place of Evil Ghosts”.
+The first settlement now known as Williamstown was called “Squankum”, an Indian name meaning, “Place of Evil Ghosts”.
 It is thought that the “Evil Ghosts” referred to the numerous mosquitoes found in the area.

 Somewhere between 1726 and 1742 Richard Penn recorded a deed covering what is now Williamstown.
 This tract was later transferred to Israel Williams.
 His son, John, later divided this land into lots and farms and sold it.